Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion: Introduction

-The present study concentrates on the energy regime between $\sim$60 and 200~MeV per nucleon, for which the spectator expansion of multiple scattering~\cite{Siciliano:1977zz} is the preferred approach.
-Here, nuclear densities obtained within an {\it ab initio} framework are used consistently, with the same NN interaction, in both structure and reaction calculations.
+The present study concentrates on the energy regime between $\sim$60 and \red{250}~MeV per nucleon, for which the spectator expansion of multiple scattering~\cite{Siciliano:1977zz} \red{provides a well-established description.
+The same formalism can be applied at even higher energies, see, e.g., Refs.~\cite{Chinn:1993zza,Elster:1996xh}, where the leading order clearly dominates.
+In our present consideration, the limit for the highest energies under consideration is given by the chiral $NN$ potential we employ.} Here, nuclear densities obtained within an {\it ab initio} framework are used consistently, with the same $NN$ interaction, in both structure and reaction calculations.
 The pioneering work in deriving an {\it ab initio} effective interaction for $NA$ elastic scattering for intermediate projectile energies was based on the no-core shell model (NCSM) and thus limited to light nuclei with masses up to $A\simeq16$~\cite{Burrows:2018ggt,Burrows:2020qvu,Baker:2023uzx,Gennari:2017yez} for reasonably well-converged calculations of nuclear densities.
 The SA-NCSM can push the structure calculations to higher mass nuclei ($A \simeq$ 48~\cite{LauneyMD_ARNPS21,Burrows:2023ugy, Vorabbi:2023mml}) by considering shape-related symmetries to construct the basis and select only non-negligible configurations.
 The advantage of this selection process is a drastic reduction in the number of basis states, which in turn allows calculations to move toward heavier nuclei.